mpampuch/nextflow-notes/README.md

 ## You can run code before you execute a script in the script part of a process

 Example
-- Notice how the sampleID is modified with a regular expression before the script is executed

 ```groovy
 /*